xt67/SoroOne-main/PLAY_STORE_LISTING.md

-# Dashly - Play Store Listing Information
+# SoroOne - Play Store Listing Information

 ## App Title
-Dashly - Data Analytics & Visualization
+SoroOne - Data Analytics & Visualization

 ## Short Description
 Transform your data into beautiful dashboards with AI-powered insights

 ## Full Description

-**Turn Your Data Into Actionable Insights with Dashly**
+**Turn Your Data Into Actionable Insights with SoroOne**

-Dashly is a powerful mobile data analytics app that transforms your spreadsheets and databases into beautiful, interactive dashboards.
-Whether you're a business professional, data analyst, or student, Dashly makes data visualization accessible and intuitive.
+SoroOne is a powerful mobile data analytics app that transforms your spreadsheets and databases into beautiful, interactive dashboards.
+Whether you're a business professional, data analyst, or student, SoroOne makes data visualization accessible and intuitive.

 **🚀 Key Features:**
 • Import Excel, CSV, and SQL files effortlessly